Praveen1098/GaussianMixtureModelling/README.md

-# Color Segementation Using Gaussian Mixture Modelling
+# Color Segementation Using Gaussian Mixture Modelling and Expectation Maximization

 In this project we perform color segmentation on an underwater video sequence consisting of 3 buoys of different colors using Gaussian Mixture Modelling and Expectation
 Maximization (EM) algorithm.